 How Does Noise Impact Human Health and How Are Noise Levels Regulated?

-Noise and sound is measured in decibels (db).
-Noise could be tolerable in less than 65 dB (limit for office workers).
-Above, 75 dB has been set to be the official limit of sound industries and more than that would need a protective earwear to avoid eardrum damage.
-Continuous exposure to 95 dB sound, the sound produced by a train, could lead to harmful effects in the body.
+Surprisingly, noise levels have been regulated.
+Noise is considered to be tolerable in less than 65 decibels (dB).
+On the other hand, 75 dB has been strictly implemented to be the official limit for sound industries and any sounds that surpass that level require protective measures to avoid potential health risks.
+Moreover, continuous exposure to a 95 dB sound, which is the sound produced by a moving train, could lead to several harmful effects on the human body.

 - Headaches and Migraines

 - Muscular Tension

 - Low Performance Levels